dylanireland/xls20.js/README.md

 # xls20.js

-xls20.js is an API that can be used to interact with [XLS-20 NFTs](https://github.com/XRPLF/XRPL-Standards/discussions/46) and supports all currently available [NFToken transaction types](https://xrpl.org/known-amendments.html#nonfungibletokensv1).
+xls20.js is a JavaScript library that can be used to interact with [XLS-20 NFTs](https://github.com/XRPLF/XRPL-Standards/discussions/46) and supports all currently available [NFToken transaction types](https://xrpl.org/known-amendments.html#nonfungibletokensv1).

 ## Install